Professor Emeritus, History

-Richard Pierce is an historian of twentieth century American history who specializes in the urban experience of African Americans.
+Dr. Pierce is an historian of twentieth century American history who specializes in the urban experience of African Americans.
 His research lies in the political economy of race and race relations in the Midwest, particularly Indianapolis, during the 20th century.
 His approach is an interdisciplinary one, utilizing theory and methods from urban studies, political science, legal, sports, and education history.
-My first book project, Polite Protest: The Political Economy of Race in Indianapolis (Indiana University Press, Spring 2005), examined an African American urban community after 1945 and is one of the very few works to deal primarily with the political economy of African Americans within a particular city.
-It argued that African Americans pursued a strategy of negotiation and coalition building that attempted to alleviate their Jim Crow status while maintaining the gains they had made in the areas of housing and labor.
-In contrast to earlier scholars, I proved that the strategy employed by African Americans in Indianapolis was no more effective in alleviating their condition than were other more confrontational and direct approaches undertaken by blacks in other locales.
+His first book project, Polite Protest: The Political Economy of Race in Indianapolis (Indiana University Press, Spring 2005), examined an African American urban community after 1945 and is one of the very few works to deal primarily with the political economy of African Americans within a particular city.
+His work notes that African Americans pursued a strategy of negotiation and coalition building that attempted to alleviate their Jim Crow status while maintaining the gains they had made in the areas of housing and labor.
+In contrast to earlier scholars, he proved that the strategy employed by African Americans in Indianapolis was no more effective in alleviating their condition than were other more confrontational and direct approaches undertaken by blacks in other locales.
 However, their protest efforts did allow them to enjoy a higher quality of life than African Americans in nearby, similarly situated cities as measured by home ownership, levels of education, and economic attainment.
 While their strategy did not end Jim Crow practices in a timely manner, it did not endanger their gains thereby allowing them some continued leverage in the political economy of the city.

 Editor's Note: Professor Pierce is also the 2009 winner of the Sheedy Excellence in Teaching Award presented annually to an outstanding teacher in the College of Arts and Letters.
 The Sheedy Award was founded in 1970 in honor of Rev. Charles E. Sheedy, C.S.C., who served as dean of the College from 1951–69, and acknowledges a tenure track faculty member who has sustained excellence in research and instruction over a wide range of courses.
 This individual must also motivate and enrich students using innovative and creative teaching methods and influence teaching and learning within the department, College, and University.
 You can read Professor Pierce's Sheedy speech here.